 Monica Ross has lived in Baltimore since 1960, when she arrived from Germany as the four-year-old adoptive child of a US Army sergeant and his wife.
 Nearly sixty years later she discovered she was not a US citizen.
 She also discovered that there were thousands of other adopted people in the United States just like her.

 Support Monica’s efforts and the efforts of intercountry adoptees like her.
-Support their call for Congress to pass the Adoptee Citizenship Act of 2021.
-Fix a loophole that currently denies US citizenship to thousands of children—now adults—who were adopted by U.S. citizen parents decades ago.
+Support their call for Congress to fix a loophole that currently denies US citizenship to thousands of children—now adults—who were adopted by U.S. citizen parents decades ago.

 Listen to Monica’s Story